 Specific capital allowances apply depending on the assets and their usage.
 Refer above for deductibility of capital exploration / post-exploration expenditure by oil & gas companies.
+Note that Budget 2022 proposed a review of the depreciation allowances during 2022/23.

-Certain manufacturing projects qualify for incentivized tax allowances.
+Certain research and development activities qualify for incentivised tax allowances.

-A 150% income tax deduction is available for qualifying research and development expenditure incurred in South Africa, however, approval from the Department of Trade and Industry is required prior to claiming this deduction.
+A 150% income tax deduction is currently available for qualifying research and development expenditure incurred in South Africa, however, approval from the Minister of Science and Technology is required prior to claiming this deduction.
+The current sunset date of the incentive was announced in Budget 2022 as 31 December 2023.